-- SEND children have their needs met. - We have a whole school approach but recognising that class teachers, with guidance; have responsibility for the initial informal assessments and establishing individual education programmes. - We will work hard to support parents/carers through the SEND process. - Teachers are aware of the importance of early identification and of providing for SEND pupils that they teach. - The SENCO maintains a confidential register of all pupils with SEND. - Where required, pupils on the SEND register have Individual Education Plans developed (Statement only) or are included on Provision Maps (individual or groups). - Resources to support SEND pupils are available. - Class teachers retain responsibility for pupils with SEND and compile the provision maps or IEPs for pupils. - Continuing Professional Development needs are reviewed annually in order that staff can better meet the needs of children with SEND.

-- SEND pupils are integrated into the life of the classroom.
-In addition they have access to individual and small group work. - There is a smooth transition at each stage of transition.
+- SEND children have their needs met. - We have a whole school approach but recognising that class teachers, with guidance; have responsibility for the initial informal assessments and establishing individual education programmes. - We will work hard to support parents/carers through the SEND process. - Teachers are aware of the importance of early identification and of providing for SEND pupils that they teach. - The SENCO maintains a confidential register of all pupils with SEND. - Resources to support SEND pupils are available. - Class teachers retain responsibility for pupils with SEND and compile the provision maps or IEPs for pupils. - Continuing Professional Development needs are reviewed annually in order that staff can better meet the needs of children with SEND. - SEND pupils are integrated into the life of the classroom.
+In addition, they have access to individual and small group work. - There is a smooth transition at each stage of transition.